Coffee and athletic performance

 Make your coffee a morning thing for best results, and save caffeine hits for the later stages of races

 Athletes and coffee - best blends

-Those giant frosted, salted-caramel, double frappucino disasters found in coffee emporiums worldwide are not a font of performance.
+Those giant frosted, salted-caramel, double frappucino found in coffee emporiums worldwide are not a font of performance.
 If that’s what you want, be honest and buy yourself a tub of ice cream.